longhoag/3110-Project/README.md

 - Our group name: Lost at C
 - Members: Long Hoang, Joseph Scott, Michael Castillo
 - Tasks completed by all members: NFA designs, coding and debugging, drafting final report to README file
+- We tested our program and it could take the input with more than 20 characters and handle it just fine.